-- 2.53 An 'official document of a minister' means a document in a minister's possession in their capacity as a minister, being a document that relates to the affairs of an agency (s 4(1)). - 2.54 The first element of this definition is that a document is 'in the possession of a Minister ... in his or her capacity as a Minister'.
-This includes a document in the possession of a minister's office, and is not confined to a document that is personally held by the minister.
-For example, under a similar provision in Victoria it has been held that an electronic diary maintained by the Premier's Chief of Staff in providing support functions to the Premier was a document in the Minister's possession.35

-34 See OAIC website 'What is an agency's obligations on a Commonwealth contract?
-OAIC'.

-- 2.55 'Possession' of a document can also include constructive as well as actual possession: see [2.42].
-Section 4(1) further provides that a document is in a minister's possession if the minister is entitled to access a document that has passed from his or her possession, other than a document that is a document of an agency.
-See the discussion at [2.66] concerning documents that a current minister has placed in the care of the National Archives of Australia and at [2.64] in relation to briefing materials returned to a department. - 2.56 The second element of the definition is that a document in the minister's possession 'relates to the affairs of an agency'.
-This phrase is to be understood broadly as encompassing documents that relate to matters within the portfolio responsibility of a minister or the business or activities of an agency.36 The content of a document and the context in which it was created or held will be important.37 - 2.57 Documents held by a minister that have been found to relate to the affairs of an agency include: - entries in the Prime Minister's appointments diary relating to meetings with other political leaders to discuss the legislative program38 - a letter to the Prime Minister from a former Prime Minister conveying views on issues of national policy39 - a reference written by a minister on official letterhead40 and - a work diary of a ministerial adviser (in a Victorian decision).41 - 2.58 Documents held by a minister that do not 'relate to the affairs of an agency' include: - personal documents of a minister or the minister's staff - documents of a party political nature42 - documents held in the minister's capacity as a local member of parliament not dealing with the minister's portfolio responsibilities.43 - 2.59 Examples of documents that do not relate to the affairs of an agency include entries in the Prime Minister's appointments diary relating to meetings with business leaders at
+- 2.60 An 'official document of a minister' means a document in a minister's possession in their capacity as a minister, being a document that relates to the affairs of an agency (s 4(1)). - 2.61 The time for assessing whether a document is an 'official document of a minister' is the time when the request for access is made, and only at that time.40 - 2.62 The first element of this definition is that a document is 'in the possession of a minister ... in his or her capacity as a Minister'.
+This includes a document in the possession of a minister's office and is not confined to a document that is personally held by the minister.
+For example, under a similar provision in Victoria it was held that an electronic diary maintained by the Premier's Chief of Staff in providing support functions to the Premier was a document in the Minister's possession.41 - 2.63 'Possession' of a document can also include constructive as well as actual possession: see [2.50].
+Section 4(1) further provides that a document is in a minister's possession if the minister is entitled to access a document that has passed from their possession, other than a document that is a document of an agency.42 Irrespective of the minister's entitlement to access a document, if the relevant document is in an agency's possession, that document is a 'document of an agency'.
+A document cannot be both a document of a minister and a document of an agency.43 - 2.64 Documents which a minister holds solely in their capacity as a Senator or member of Parliament, that is documents not related to ministerial responsibilities and functions (for example, documents relating to electorate matters), are not an official document of a minister and do not fall within the scope of the Act.44 - 2.65 The second element of the definition is that a document in the minister's possession 'relates to the affairs of an agency'.
+Documents relating to the minister exercising his or her ministerial responsibilities and functions, and ministerial staff supporting a minister to perform ministerial functions, is a document that relates to the affairs of an agency (in this case, the agency being the minister).
+This phrase is to be understood broadly and encompasses any matter that falls within the scope of ministerial responsibilities or the portfolio responsibilities of a minister.
+This includes any matter that could be the subject of a Government action or decision; any matter relating to the functions and powers conferred on the minister under legislation; and any matter on which legislation may be introduced into the Parliament; and matters relating to business or activities of an agency.
+The phrase is not restricted only to matters within the minister's own portfolio responsibility but could relate to an agency within the portfolio responsibility of any minister.
+The content of a document and the context in which it was created or held by the minister will also be relevant.45 - 2.66 Documents held by a minister that have been found to relate to the affairs of an agency

+40 Patrick v Attorney-General (Cth) [2024] FCA 268 [99].
+This was affirmed by the Full Federal Court in Attorney-General (Cth) v Patrick [2024] FCAFC 126 [65].

-35 Office of the Premier v Herald and Weekly Times [2013] VSCA 79 [65]-[66].
+41 Office of the Premier v Herald and Weekly Times [2013] VSCA 79 [65]-[66].